EBelizor/Pewlett-Hackard-Analysis/README.md

 In this challenge, I am tasked with digging deeper into the idea of a mentorship program.
 My analysis will help build a roadmap into this new mentorship program and positions ready to be filled, by taking a deeper look at the title of those slated to retire, as well as their eligibility to participate in this program.
 The combination of the two will help Pewlett-Hackard in easing the blow of the retirement wave through planning.

-## Results
+## Key Points

 ### Retirement Title

-- Large sum of Duplicated values in retirement_titles (See Below)
+- There is a large sum of Duplicated values in the retirement_titles table.
+(See Below)

 ![](Resources/Retirement_titles.png)

+- The unique_titles table alleviates the issue of duplicates in the retirement_titles table.
-- Better Analysis with unique titles; however still shows employees who may not be around.
+  - The table still however shows employees who may have already retired.

 - Most of our retirng employees are either Senior Engineers or Senior Staff.